artandrey/event-driven/packages/bullmq/README.md

   }
 }

-// or semantically name class as event in case in assumed to be processed by event handler without returning a result
+// Or semantically name class as event if it's assumed to be processed by event handler without returning a result

 export class UserCreatedEvent extends BullMqTask<{ userId: string }> {
   constructor(payload: { userId: string }) {